uit-hdl/chatbot-for-mental-health/src/research/overseers/files/prompt-templates/misc/swift_judge_disclaimers_only.md

 output({{
   "evaluation": "ACCEPTED",
-  "motivation": "Claims are non-controversial and disclaimer is provided"" }})
+  "motivation": "Claims are non-controversial and disclaimer is provided" }})
 ```